OWASP/API-Security/2019/en/src/0xa7-security-misconfiguration.md

   schemas including error responses.
 * Ensure API can only be accessed by the specified HTTP verbs.
 All other HTTP verbs should be disabled (e.g. `HEAD`).
-* APIs expecting to be accessed from browser-based clients (e.g. WebApp front-end) should implement a proper Cross-Origin Resource Sharing (CORS) policy.
+* APIs expecting to be accessed from browser-based clients (e.g., WebApp front-end) should implement a proper Cross-Origin Resource Sharing (CORS) policy.